seamoon76/depthsplat-vggt/README.md

 We put the calibration-based method into `colmap` branch, and the correspondence loss feature into `corr` branch.
 Please check these branches' readme file and our report for more information.

 ## Citation
-This code repositories is modified from DepthSplat.
+This code repository is modified from DepthSplat.
 So we keep the citation information of DepthSplat here.

 ```
 @inproceedings{xu2024depthsplat,